patrickarcher414/readme-generator/README.md

   # Meal Maker

   ## Description
-  This app makes meals for you, using ingredients you have in your fridge or pantry
+  This is an application to help you decide what to make for your next meal.
+Simply input the ingredients you wish to use, and see a list of recipes that use those ingredients

   ## Table of Contents
     [Description](README.md/#description)